grycap/scar/docs/source/image_env_usage.rst

 Or event set it as a parameter in the ``init`` scar call::

-  scarcli.py  init -f function_def.yaml -rt image
+  scar  init -f function_def.yaml -rt image

 In this case the scar client will prepare the image and upload it to AWS ECR as required by the Lambda Image Environment.